wonsunahn/CS1622_Fall2024/syllabus.md

 Some guidelines:

-_1. For unscored in-class exercises, you are allowed (and encouraged) to look at your classmates' work and discuss it.
-If you get ample help for the exercises, you should rarely need additional help for the deliverables._

-_2. For all scored deliverables and exams, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
+1. For all submissions, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
 Aiding this activity is also considered cheating.
-The only exception is your designated partner for your group projects._

-_3. Text or code generated by generative AI such as ChatGPT or CoPilot is included in the prohibited 3rd source mentioned above.
-You should be the sole originator of all text or code that you submit as part of this class._
+2. Text or code generated by generative AI such as ChatGPT or CoPilot is included in the prohibited 3rd source mentioned above.
+You should be the sole originator of all text or code that you submit as part of this class.